eshathakur/ENG100D-TeamA-PlanetFlip/README.md

 **scrollSpeed, 2, 3 (Number, initial 100, 75, 60):** Stores the scrolling speed of background.

 **Non_paused(Boolean, initial true):** Set to true while the game is played(not paused).

-# Objects with Instance Variables
-**BackToGame, HelpToday, NextLevel, and Level1Select Buttons:**
-* baseW (Base Width) and baseH (Base Height)
-  * On the start of the layout, these variables store the original dimensions of the buttons.
-This allows the game to multiply those base values by 0.9 to shrink the buttons on hover or touch, and then restore them back to 100% afterwards.

-**Fish and Coral:**
-* Touched
-  * A boolean that checks if the diver has touched the instance.
-Start with false and set to true once it collides with the diver.
-This variable is used for increasing its animation frame only once during the level.

-**AnswerBox and AnswerText:**
-* AnswerID
-  * This variable links the visual box sprite (AnswerBox) to its corresponding text object (AnswerText).
-It is also used to check against the Correct global variable to determine if the player tapped the right option.

-**ColorBoxes:**
-* colorName
-  * Gives each box its own unique color name to be used in diver customization, determining the color of the diver.

 # Possible Future Features
 **Fish Index:**